Skip to main content

 How AI usage works

-Your Tern plan includes a monthly AI usage allowance, plus a set number of Notetaker hours.
-Every AI action you take, from importing an itinerary to categorizing an email, draws from the same shared allowance.
+Your Tern plan includes one monthly AI usage allowance shared across every AI feature, including Notetaker.
+Every AI action you take, from importing an itinerary to categorizing an email to recording a meeting, draws from the same shared allowance.

 You can see where you stand any time on the Plan & Usage section in your subscription settings.
-AI usage shows as a percentage progress bar.
-Notetaker shows as hours used.
+Your combined AI usage shows as a percentage progress bar.

 A few things to know:

-After July 1st when you hit 100%, AI features pause until your next reset.
-Later in June you can add Tern Pro at any time for a larger allowance.
+• Starting July 1, 2026, when you hit 100%, AI features pause until your next reset.
+Tern Pro is now available, and you can add it at any time for a larger allowance.

 What drives AI usage